bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 {{QUIC-TRANSPORT}} includes a mechanism that allows latency monitoring for a connection, not just by QUIC endpoints but also passively by observation points on the network path.
-QRT implementations SHOULD support the spin bit and actively use it to calculate the Round-Trip Time between a client and server, and make this data available to the RTP layer.
+QRT implementations SHOULD support the spin bit and MAY use it either alone or in combination with RTCP messages to calculate the Round-Trip Time between a client and server, and make this data available to the RTP layer.

 > **Authors' Note:** It occurs to me that there is no means for the server to indicate what amount of idle or processing time was incurred before the packet that flips the spin bit is received.
 For